 Published Work

-This is a portfolio page featuring a little archive of my past professional news and feature writing for a variety of publications.
+This is a portfolio page featuring a little archive of my professional news and feature writing for a variety of publications.
 You can link to content on external sites where available or see reprints where not.
 It’s for anyone who wants to see samples of my writing work.
 But it’s also for general reading, should the content interest you.
 It’s a mix of newer material and a few golden oldies dusted off here for their continuing relevance or historical interest.

 Vermont's Nuclear Fallout Jitters, From Chernobyl to Fukushima

 The Federal EPA's first notice of the 1986 Chernobyl meltdown came from a vigilant Vermont public health physicist, Paul Clemons, seen in the photo measuring atmospheric fallout on the rooftop of his office building in Montpelier, Vermont.
 I interviewed him shortly after the Chernobyl meltdown to learn what concerns he had about nuclear drift reaching Vermont.
-This second article looks back at both Chernobyl and Japan's Fukushima nuclear power plant failure in 2011 when it failed to withstand a devastating tsunami following a 9.0 earthquake.
+This later article looks back at both Chernobyl and Japan's Fukushima nuclear power plant failure in 2011 when it failed to withstand a devastating tsunami following a 9.0 earthquake.
 And it breaks down the fallout impacts on Vermont both times.
 The [Montpelier, VT] Bridge Photo: Ricka McNaughton

 Edgar May, Senator with a Pulitzer in his Back Pocket

-Rare Book Reveals Bizarre War Machines
+Rare Italian Book Reveals Bizarre Early 16th Century War Machines

 Hansel and Gretel Run for National Office

-Whatever the outcome of the November (‘24) election, history will likely fail to record the political aspirations of two remarkable Minnesota candidates who sought to make a difference on the national stage.
+History will take no note of the political aspirations of two remarkable Minnesota candidates who sought to make a difference on the national stage in the last election.
 It’s partly because these contenders were at a loss to articulate their respective platforms or party allegiances.
+But they’re not too upset about it.
 That’s because they are dogs.
+White Bear Press (MN)

 The $59 Million Question